Antoine Escalin des Aimars: Massacre of the Waldensians

 In 1545, Polin was on his way to fight against the English in the area of Boulogne.
 While in Marseilles in 1545, Polin was involved as a leader in the massacre of the Protestant Waldensians (Vaudois).

 Outside the Piedmont the Waldenses joined the local Protestant churches in Bohemia, France and Germany.
-After they came out of clandestinity and reports were made of sedition on their part, the French king, Francis I issued on 1 January 1545 the "Arrêt de Mérindol", and armed a crusade against the Waldensians of Provence.
+After they came out of hiding and were reported for sedition, on 1 January 1545 the French king Francis I issued the "Arrêt de Mérindol" and armed a crusade against the Waldensians of Provence.
 The leaders in the 1545 massacres were Jean Maynier d'Oppède, First President of the parlement of Provence, and Antoine Escalin des Aimars who was returning from the Italian Wars with 2,000 veterans, the Bandes de Piémont.
 Deaths ranged from hundreds to thousands, depending on the estimates, and several villages were devastated.

 England campaign

-After these deeds, Polin participated to the French invasion of the Isle of Wight that same year.
+After these deeds, Polin participated in the French invasion of the Isle of Wight that same year.

 He was succeeded as ambassador to the Porte by Gabriel de Luetz in 1547.

 In 1553, Polin again cooperated with the Ottoman fleet in the Mediterranean, in the events surrounding the Invasion of Corsica (1553).

 In 1571, Polin was involved in the conflict against the Huguenots in La Rochelle as a commander in the French Navy fleet which was making a blockade of the city, together with Filippo di Piero Strozzi.